jrowing/classes/other/welcome.md

 </section>

 <section data-markdown data-notes="^Note:">
-# The task is simple:
+The task is simple: <br>
-## in eighteen minutes, teams must build the tallest free-standing structure out of 20 sticks of spaghetti, one meter of tape, one meter of string, and one marshmallow.
+in eighteen minutes, teams must build the tallest free-standing structure out of 20 sticks of spaghetti, one meter of tape, one meter of string, and one marshmallow.
 The marshmallow needs to be on top.
 </section>

 <section data-markdown data-notes="^Note:">